Image source: Photospin

-1. Develop a plan.
+1. Develop a plan for customer acquisition.
 Consider who would make the ideal customer.
 If you sell to businesses, consider what department is most likely to buy your products or services, and what individual (what level of responsibility) would be the one to determine the specific purchase requirements.
 (Make some calls if you don't know!)
-Then consider how that individual would normally find products or services like yours.
-What circles do they travel in?
-Who are they likely to listen to or where do they look when they want to buy a product or service.
-Find a way to put your information, or yourself, in their path.
+Determine how long the buying cycle is.
+Is buying your product a decision that can be made quickly by a single person?
+Or are you selling something that has a long buying cycle, possibly involving multiple individuals?

-5. Attend meetings and seminars that your prospects might attend.
+6. Attend meetings and seminars that your prospects might attend.
 If you've been doing that and haven't made contacts that could lead to sales, try new networking groups.
 Look in the newspapers to see what other organizations hold events that might attract your target market and attend some of those meetings.

 Related: 5 Simple Networking Follow-Up Strategies

-8. Work your personal network.
+9. Work your personal network.
 Ask your friends if they know of people who can use your services, or people who may know others who could use your services.
 If your pricing structure will allow it, offer friends and business associates a finders' fee for referrals that turn into jobs.

-9. Study your successful competitors.
+11. Study your successful competitors.
 Where do they advertise?
 Where do they network?
 What tactics do they use?
 What works for them may work just as well for you.

-10. Use multiple small ads instead of one big one.
+12. Use multiple small ads instead of one big one.
 If most people in your type of business advertise in print to bring in customers, you should do the same.
 But don't plan on making a big splash with one large ad.
 Plan smaller ads to run over a long time in the same publications that your competitors advertise in.

 Related: Claiming Your Local Small Business Listings Online

-13. Ask for feedback when prospects don't buy.
+15. Ask for feedback when prospects don't buy.
 Did they find a product that better served their needs?
 Did they decide they don't need the product at all?
 Did they just postpone their buying decision?
 Did they find it difficult to place an order on your web site?
 Use what you learn to make needed changes and watch your sales start to grow.